mdn/curriculum/curriculum/1-getting-started/2-environment-setup.md

 # 2. Environment setup

 This module includes topics related to the setup and usage of the computer system that you will use to implement websites/apps.
-These topics are not directly related to creating web code, but you will benefit greatly from understanding the environment you are working in.
+These topics are not directly related to creating web code, but you will benefit greatly from understanding the operating system you are working with.

-General help resources for the most common operating systems:
+General resources:

 - [Windows help and learning](https://support.microsoft.com/windows), Microsoft (2024)